Working in the Lab

 - Work only with materials when you know their flammability, reactivity, toxicity, safe handling, disposal, and emergency procedures.

-- Laboratory coats and gloves must be worn when handling hazardous chemicals, BL2 or higher biological materials, and open sources of radiation.
+- Laboratory coats and gloves must be worn when working with or nearby to hazardous chemicals, BL2 or higher biological materials, and open sources of radiation.

 - Always remove gloves (even if you think they are clean!) before touching computer keyboards, computer mice, door handles, and telephones.
 If it is necessary to keep a glove on to transport a hazardous material in the hallway, remove a glove from one hand in order to open doors or use a clean paper towel.